 MA 302 (Calculus 2) requires MA 301 and is an advanced continuation of the same.
 Core concepts include extreme values, concavity, and optimization of functions.
 The basic theory and techniques of integration, integration techniques, indeterminate forms, and improper integrals will also be studied.
 A portion of the lecture time will highlight practical applications of the concepts presented.
 Prerequisite: MA 301 with a grade of a “C-” or higher

 A systematic approach to teaching math in the Christian elementary school will be implemented in this course.
 Students will learn how to prepare operative lesson plans, present effective math lessons, successfully communicate math concepts, and incorporate Biblical principles into their daily lessons.

-This is the eighth course in the WCBC mathematics series for secondary education majors having a primary concentration in math.
-Students will need to demonstrate an aptitude for teaching in presenting lessons and creating lesson plans from three different courses in secondary math.
-Problem sets from algebra, geometry, trigonometry, series, and applied math are given.
-With the emphasis on education skills, child age and development of abstract thought are studied, plus a contrast of US math class methodology with other countries.
-PREREQUISITES: At least 64 credits completed, plus at least four college math classes including algebra, geometry, and trigonometry.
+This is the eighth course in the WCBC mathematics series for secondary education majors having a primary mathematics concentration.
+Students will demonstrate an aptitude for teaching in lesson presentations and lesson plan creations from three different courses in secondary mathematics.
+Assignments include problem sets from algebra, geometry, and trigonometry.
+With the emphasis on education skills, there is a focus toward child age and development of abstract thought.
+Additionally, latter lectures center on US mathematics class methodology contrasted with other countries.
+Prerequisite: EN 102; 64 credits earned